Delhi Assembly panel to issue 'final notice' to FB after representative skips proceedings

 After consulting other members of the committee, Chadha decided to issue a final notice to Facebook.

-"As per principle of natural justice, we should give a last chance to Facebook vice president and managing director to appear before the committee.
+"As per principle of natural justice, we should give the last chance to Facebook vice president and managing director to appear before the committee.
 Still, if he does not come, the committee will not desist from using all its powers including coercive steps," he said.

-The hearing by the assembly panel follows a Wall Street Journal report that claimed that one of Facebook''s senior India policy executives intervened in internal communication to stop a permanent ban on a BJP lawmaker from Telangana after he allegedly shared communally-charged posts.
+The hearing by the assembly panel follows a Wall Street Journal report that claimed that one of Facebook's senior India policy executives intervened in internal communication to stop a permanent ban on a BJP lawmaker from Telangana after he allegedly shared communally-charged posts.

 Last month, Facebook had said its social media platform prohibits hate speech and content that incites violence, and these policies were enforced globally without regard to political affiliation.

-"While we know there is more to do, we''re making progress on enforcement and conduct regular audits of our process to ensure fairness and accuracy," a Facebook spokesperson had said.
+"While we know there is more to do, we're making progress on enforcement and conduct regular audits of our process to ensure fairness and accuracy," a Facebook spokesperson had said.